Programme announced for the NOC Marine Autonomy and Technology Showcase 2018

 Day one of MATS 2018 will see the keynote address delivered by Major General Robert Magowan CB, CBE Royal Navy, who will be in familiar territory in the city, having graduated from the University of Southampton in 1989.
-Major General Magowan’s current role is Controller of the Navy.
+Major General Magowan’s current role is Assistant Chief of Naval Staff Capability and Chief of Staff Navy Command HQ.
 He has previously served as Deputy Head in Defence Intelligence and Commandant General Royal Marines.
 Major General Magowan was appointed Commander of the Order of the British Empire (CBE) in the October 2013 Operational Honours, which were awarded for services on operations in Afghanistan.

 Unique and valuable opportunity

 MATS 2018 will feature a packed three-day programme of workshops, talks, demonstrations and networking, presenting a unique and valuable opportunity to find out about the latest developments in marine technology and how this technology is set to develop in the years to come.
 The event enables organisations to engage with the NOC to explore opportunities around funding, sharing ideas and getting those ideas in front of influential, high-profile end-users from the marine and maritime industries.

 The programme features a broad roster of expert speakers from across academia, industry and government organisations.
 Each day of the showcase will see leading figures from the world of marine autonomy and technology take to the stage to present on innovative, disruptive technologies, as well as presentations on new developments and future challenges.